Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

-Now if $G$ is equipped with the structure of a sylleptic $\infty$-group, it remains to see that the vertical map in the middle lifts to a homomorphism of $\infty$-groups such that the left square is also a homotopy pullback in $\mathrm{Grp}(\mathbf{H})$.
+Now if $G$ is equipped with the structure of a braided group, it remains to see that the vertical map in the middle is a homomorphism of $\infty$-groups and the left square is a homotopy pullback of group objects in $\mathbf{H}$.
+In other words, we want to show that the left square deloops.
+To this end, notice that if a double deleting $\mathbf{B}^2G$ of $G$ exists, then one can deloop the homotopy pullback diagram we started with.
+Then, taking the 2-image factorization of $\mathbf{B}(\nabla_0)\colon *\to [X,\mathbf{B}^2G]$ and recalling from Remark \ref{LoopingOfNImage} that $ \mathrm{im}_1\left(\nabla_0\right) \simeq \mathbf{\Omega}\, \mathrm{im}_{2}(\mathbf{B}(\nabla_0)) $ one sees that the 2-image factorisation gives the desired delooping of the left square. \endofproof

-To that end, first regard the point in the bottom left as the trivial $\infty$-group, and hence the bottom horizontal map uniquely as an $\infty$-group homomorphism.
-This way, by theorem \ref{LoopingAndDeloopingInIntroduction} and by prop. \ref{LoopingOfNImage}, the top and bottom horizontal factorizations naturally lift to $\mathrm{Grp}(\mathbf{H})$ as the looping of the 2-image factorization of the delooped horizontal morphisms.
-Therefore the left part of the diagram naturally lifts to a diagram of simplicial objects as shown by the solid arrows in

-and we have to produce the dashed morphism on the right as a simplicial morphism lifting $\nabla^0 \circ (-) = (\nabla^0 \circ (-))_0$.
-Observe that each degree of the horizontal simplicial maps here is a 1-epimorphism in $\mathbf{H}$, because a finite product of 1-epimorphisms is still a 1-epimorphism (this follows for instance with the characterization of 1-epimorphism in prop. \ref{Cech1Image} together with the fact that $\Delta^{\mathrm{op}}$ is a sifted $\infty$-category \cite[prop.
-5.3.1.20]{Lurie}, so that homotopy colimits over it preserve finite products \cite[lemma 5.5.8.11]{Lurie}).
-But, again by prop. \ref{Cech1Image}, this induces naturally and essentially uniquely in each degree the dashed vertical morphism as the unique map between homotopy colimiting cocones under the {\v C}ech nerves of the vertical maps in this degree.
-Notice that here $(\nabla \circ (-))_k \simeq (\nabla \circ (-))^{\times^{k+1}}$, necessarily, the point being that naturally implies that these components constitute a morphism of simplicial objects.
-Hence this diagram is degreewise a homtopy pullback in $\mathbf{H}$, hence is a homotopy pullback in $\mathbf{H}^{\Delta^{\mathrm{op}}}$ and therefore finally also in $\mathrm{Grp}(\mathbf{H})$. \endofproof

-This class of $\infty$-group extensions introduced in theorem \ref{TheAutomorphismInSliceExtension} and theorem \ref{TheLongSequenceForHigherAtiyahBisections} is the source of all extensions that we consider here, and hence the source of all the fundamental extensions in traditional and in higher prequantum geometry.

-For instance, a slight variation of theorem \ref{TheLongSequenceForHigherAtiyahBisections} adapts it to the context of differential moduli discussed below in \ref{HigherDifferentialGeometryInIntroduction}.
-There it yields the central statement about the quantomorphism $\infty$-group extension in theorem \ref{TheLongHomotopyFiberSequenceOfTheQuantomorphimsGroup}.
-Also \emph{higher Courant groupoids} are of this form, discussed in \ref{HigherCourantQuantomorphimsGroupoids} below: they are intermediate between higher Atiyah groupoids and higher quantomorphism groupoids.

-This fundamental unification of higher prequantum geometry via the theory of higher Atiyah groupoids is even stronger when we shift emphasis away from $\infty$-groups of bisections of a higher groupoid to the higher groupoid itself.
-Clearly, the group of bisections of a groupoid, being really the group of \emph{global} bisections, is a global incarnation of that groupoid, and hence forgets some of its local structure.
-Looking back through the discussion in \ref{TraditionalPrequantumGeometryViaSlicing}, we see that the main reason why one passes to groups of bisections is because these canonically \emph{act}.
-For instance we saw that a prequantum operator is a tangent to a global bisection of the quantomorphism groupoid, and its action on prequantum states is inherited from the canonical action of that group of bisections.